MK2112/deTube_disable_ai_audio/README.md

 ## How it works

 This userscript operates by altering the default audio track selection on the client side, without modifying anything but the audiotrack selection, right when the video starts playing.<br>
-It doesn't interact with YouTube's API services, because they don't offer any setting for the audiotrack in the first place.
+It doesn't interact with YT's API services, because they don't offer any setting for the audiotrack in the first place.
 Instead, the script briefly emulates a computer mouse, changing settings on the user's behalf.

 ## Supported Browsers